 In 2016, Kevin received the OneJax Humanitarian Award sponsored by The University of North Florida and he received the Medal of Honor Award from the Florida Bar Foundation.
 This award is the highest honor awarded to a non-lawyer in the state of Florida.

-In 2018, Kevin has been invited to the White House on two occasions to discuss his work in re-entry and criminal justice reform.
+In 2018, Kevin was invited to the White House on two occasions to discuss his work in re-entry and criminal justice reform.
 The last visit being the White House Summit on Prisoner re-entry held on May 18, 2018.
 In addition, Secretary of HUD Ben Carson visited Operation New Hope and called it “the best re-entry program he has seen in all of his travels around the country”.
-This is now the fourth Presidential administration that Kevin has been connected with during his nineteen years of working on these issues.
+This is now the fourth Presidential administration that Kevin has been connected with during his twenty years of working on these important social issues.